Fiserv/firstvision-latam/docs/english/main-cases/account.md

 The description of each API field can be found within the specifications defined in the portal.

-## Account Transfer Promotional Product Upgrade
+## Transfer Promotional Product Upgrade

 Use this API **ACCOUNT/TRANSFER-PROMOTIONAL-PRODUCT** to upgrade a current product type of card into another one, for example upgrade from Visa Classic to Visa Gold, or from MasterCard Classic to MasterCard Black.